2025 LEGISLATIVE REPORT

 The 2025 Legislature must fully repeal I-2081.
 The law is a direct attack on transgender youth and creates harm for them in our public school systems.
 Our concern lies with impacted transgender students as well as affirming teachers and educators who face harm under this current law.
 Transgender students deserve to attend school in safe and affirming environments that validate their identity.

 The 2025 Legislature must vote against any and all legislation whose effect is to attack the dignity and livelihood of transgender people.
 This includes proposed legislation that concerns gender affirming care, health care, public accommodations, educational opportunities, housing, elder law, and any other areas of policy that touch the lives of transgender people.
+We will not compromise on basic human rights.

 The 2025 Legislature must pass rent control legislation.
 The legislature should and must prioritize access to affordable housing as a way to radically reduce housing inequities and homelessness.
+Housing inequality disproportionately disenfranchises trans and BIPOC people.

 This session we worked with a growing LGBTQ, racial justice, and gender-affirming coalition with organizations including: Q Law, Pro Choice WA, ACLU WA, WEA, Planned Parenthood, Gender Justice League, Legal Council for Youth and Children, Oasis Youth Center, Legal Voice Washington, Washington Bus, Vocal WA, Build 206, Team Child, Southwest Washington Equity Coalition, and various student groups.